casbin/awesome-auth/README.md

 - [Authlogic](https://github.com/binarylogic/authlogic) - Clean, simple, and unobtrusive Ruby authentication solution.

+### <a name="authN-flutter"></a>Flutter

+- [Authgear SDK for Flutter](https://github.com/authgear/authgear-sdk-flutter) - With Authgear SDK for Flutter, you can easily integrate authentication features into your Flutter apps.
+In most cases, it involves just a few lines of code to enable multiple authentication methods.

 ## Authorization

 ### <a name="authZ-android"></a>Android

 - [AndPermission](https://github.com/yanzhenjie/AndPermission) - Android runtime permission, support the right to apply for permission at any place.
+- [Authgear SDK for Android](https://github.com/authgear/authgear-sdk-android) - Android SDK to authenticate and authorize users based on the OAuth 2.0 authorization framework.

 ### <a name="authZ-cSharp"></a>C#